-Pursuant to A.R.S. § 33-1902 any property that is used solely as leased or rented for residential purposes must register certain information related to the property and its ownership with the county assessor in which the property is located.
-Registering your property as a rental is a separate process from … Continue reading
+Pursuant to A.R.S. § 33-1902 any property that is used solely as leased or rented for residential purposes must register certain information related to the property and its ownership with the assessor in the county which the property is located.
+Registering your property as a rental is a separate process … Continue reading

 Registered rentals occupied by a qualified family member as their primary residence per A.R.S § 42-12003 will be classified as a legal class 3, primary residence.
 Registered rentals occupied by non-qualified family members will be classified as a legal class 4.2, rental/leased residential.